standard/standard-packages/README.md

 npm run fetch
 npm start
 ```
-Warning: `npm run fetch` will download and save a ~300MB file named `alldata.json` to the package directory.
+:warning: `npm run fetch` will download and save a ~300MB file named `alldata.json` to the package directory.

 ## License